CalebSedore/calebsedore.github.io/index.md

 <a href="https://calebsedore.github.io/unemployment.html">Unemployment</a>

 <h1> Video Project </h1>
-<p1> The link below will take you to a video about Lehigh Wrestler Scott Parker that I made using Final Cut Pro
+<p1> The link below will take you to a video about Lehigh Wrestler Scott Parker that I made using Final Cut Pro.

 <p></p>